Fabrizio-Caruso/CBM-BASIC-10-liners/C128/MiniConan_README.txt

 Mini Conan

 This game is an original text role game by Fabrizio Caruso.
-The game concept was inspired by Conan (aka Avventura): http://ready64.org/giochi/scheda_gioco/id/858/conan
+The game concept was inspired by the Italian text-based role-playing game "Conan" (aka "Avventura"): http://ready64.org/giochi/scheda_gioco/id/858/conan

 - The setting